provos/planaieditor/README.md

         *(Keep this terminal running)*

     This will usually open your browser automatically to `http://localhost:5173`.
 Changes to the frontend code will trigger automatic updates.

+### 2. Building and Running the Packaged Application (Distribution/Usage)

+This mode builds the frontend into static files, bundles them with the Python backend into a standard Python package (wheel), and provides a command-line entry point to run the application.

+1.  **Build the Frontend:**
+    *   Make sure you have Node.js and npm installed.
+    *   Navigate to the `frontend` directory and build the static assets:
+        ```bash
+        cd frontend
+        npm install  # If you haven't already
+        npm run build
+        cd ..
+        ```
+2.  **Build the Python Package:**
+    *   Navigate to the `backend` directory.
+    *   Use Poetry to build the wheel file.
+This will trigger the `setup.py` script, which copies the frontend build into the package.
+        ```bash
+        cd backend
+        poetry build
+        ```
+    *   This creates a `.whl` file in the `backend/dist/` directory (e.g., `backend/dist/planaieditor-0.1.0-py3-none-any.whl`).

+3.  **Install the Package:**
+    *   You can install the built wheel file using pip (ideally in a virtual environment):
+        ```bash
+        # Example: Install from the dist directory
+        pip install backend/dist/planaieditor-*.whl
+        ```

+4.  **Run the Application:**
+    *   Once installed, you can run the application using the command defined in `pyproject.toml`:
+        ```bash
+        planaieditor
+        ```
+    *   This will start the backend server, serving the bundled frontend.
+    *   Navigate to `http://localhost:5001` (or the address shown in the console) in your web browser.

 ## Disclaimer